Manage Your Indices

 Replicating an index

-By design, Algolia provides one ranking formula per index.
-It means that, when you want to provide different rankings for the same data, you need to use the replica indices.
+By design, Algolia allows one ranking formula per index.
+If you want to provide different rankings for the same data, you need to use replica indices.

 Replicas for sorting